 “For those of you who are waiting breathlessly for news of the Garden spring.
 It is flowing stronger than it has for at least 10 years.”
 [The Fringed Gentian™ Vol. 27 No.1 Spring 1979]

 The spring obviously ran periodically and sporadically in the years after 1979 as that is when Steve and Sally Pundt remember getting spring water along with others. [see article on the Great Medicine Spring] But at a meeting of the Friends board of directions on April 15, 1989, Gardener Cary George stated that the spring outside the Garden had dried up.
 While it may or may not have run again, the lack of water and poor quality of what water there was, led to the suggestion that The Friends should undertake the project of rejuvenating the spring.

 It is also obvious from Ken Avery’s notes that the water table was lowering long before the I-394 construction occurred.
 While the dewatering for the freeway construction cannot be said to cause the drying up of the springs in the area, it is probably contributing to water levels not rising again.

-For current history updates on this spring see the article Great Medicine Spring.
+For current history updates and photos on this spring see the article Great Medicine Spring.

 Each day hundreds of people drive by the intersection of Wirth Parkway and Glenwood Ave., perhaps on their way to or from the Wildflower Garden just around the corner on Wirth Parkway.
 Most probably never pay any attention to this ragged group of shrubbery on the NW corner of the intersection, but therein lies one of the four natural springs in the immediate area of the Wildflower Garden.